blackwood/ddg-ext/README.md

 `web-ext run --verbose --browser-console`

+Then, to transpile the JS in development mode, run this command in another shell:

+`parcel watch background.js main.js options.html popup.html --public-url '.'`

 ## Usage

 By default, this plugin blocks a large list of hosts put together by `notracking` on github.com: [notracking/hosts-blocklists](https://github.com/notracking/hosts-blocklists)